dtu-energy/autonomous_cluster_expansion/README.md

 The wokflow will generate a subfolder where the cluster expansion will be trained.
 In the folder a local configuration file is created 'config.toml'.
 The parameters used in the workflow can be changed in this file while runing the workflow, making it easy to change settings during iterations.

 When the cluster expansion model is done a monte carlo simualtion can be performed along with a kinetic monte carlo method.
-THIS NEEDS FURTHER CHANGES BEFORE IT CAN BE USED
+A direct link between the cluster expansion training and the monte carlo training will be fixed in the future